wabbajack-tools/mod-lists/magnum_opus/readme.md

 Now we can launch the game.
 Once you finish character customization, you’ll have two options when you try to leave.
 Take note that this modlist uses **Start Me Up - Basic Version**.
 No, you can't install the Full version, you'll break a lot of stuff.

-**DO NOT PRESS C DURING CHARACTER CREATION.** This is a known bug with LooksMenu.
-The Clothes option WILL LOCK YOUR GAME.

 **This is a memory, I don’t want to relive this**: You wake up in Vault 111 as Nate.
 Everything else is normal.
 **This is a memory, stay here a while**: Vanilla Fallout 4 intro.